Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

 To quantify how well a probability measure is compatible with a graph $G$, we introduce Lipschitz continuity conditions on the stochastic kernels occurring in the definition of $\mathcal{P}_G$.
 More precisely, we shall consider two different conditions, one where Lipschitz continuity of the kernels is formulated via the Wasserstein distance, and one via the total variation distance.

 In both cases, the construction for the estimators we use requires certain conditions on the graphical structures.
-To state this assumption, recall that a subset $J$ of the nodes of the graph $G$ is called fully connected if there is an edge $k \rightarrow \ell$ for all $k, \ell \in J$ with $k<\ell$. \begin{assumption} The graph $G$ contains no colliders, that is, for any $k \in \{1, \dots, K\}$, the set $\pa(k)$ is fully connected. \end{assumption} We shortly mention that any graph can be transformed to one which satisfies Assumption \ref{ass:graph_struc} simply by adding edges, and adding edges to a graph can never destroy compatibility of a probability measure with the graph.
-However, we will see below that more edges translate to a possibly worse rate of convergence, which is of course undesirable.
+To state this assumption, recall that a subset $J$ of the nodes of the graph $G$ is called fully connected if there is an edge $k \rightarrow \ell$ for all $k, \ell \in J$ with $k<\ell$. \begin{assumption} The graph $G$ contains no colliders, that is, for any $k \in \{1, \dots, K\}$, the set $\pa(k)$ is fully connected. \end{assumption}

+The rooted tree in Figure~\ref{fig:rooted-tree} satisfies Assumption~\ref{ass:graph_struc}: every non-root vertex has exactly one parent, and hence each parent set is trivially fully connected.
+Thus Assumption \ref{ass:graph_struc} allows branching, but excludes unshielded colliders in which two unrelated parents point into the same child.
+If a DAG contains such a collider, one can add edges to the graph to make the parents connected (say, in Figure \ref{fig:rooted-tree}, if $X_6$ had parents $X_3$ and $X_2$, we could add an edge from $X_2$ to $X_3$ to make the graph compatible with Assumption \ref{ass:graph_struc}).
+This operation preserves compatibility of the underlying measure with the graphical structure.
+However, we will see below that more edges translate to a possibly worse rate of convergence of our statistical estimators, which is of course undesirable.
 In other words, Assumption \ref{ass:graph_struc} can be circumvented, albeit at the cost of a possibly worse rate of convergence.
+We explore this in more detail in Appendix \ref{app:graphass}.

 {\bf Kernels which are Wasserstein-Lipschitz.} The kernels corresponding to the disintegration of the graph are given by the maps

 The most natural approach to impose continuity for these maps is to use the Wasserstein distance on $\mathcal{P}(\X_k)$, leading to the following assumption.